UAH-PSI/das-vessel-detection/README.md

    For every timestamped window, we calculate the Euclidean distance from the cable to each AIS reported vessel, then take the minimum distance as the “closest‐vessel distance”.
 This continuous value (in meters) is stored in the `y` array for that timestamp.

-## Data availability

-> 📢 **Note:** The link to the Zenodo page hosting the dataset will be available upon formal publication of the paper describing this work (if accepted)

-The dataset is available at Zenodo at [Marlinks-NorthSea dataset](https://doi.org/10.5281/zenodo.15611778).

 ## Data packaging into HDF5

    - All processed windows produce `N_samples` feature matrices of shape `(N_channels, N_bands)`, stacked into `X`.
    - Corresponding labels go into `y`, and UTC timestamps into `datetimes`.
    - Optionally, the raw AIS metadata (vessel type, speed, MMSI) are stored under `ship_info`.

 By framing each 10-seconds interval as a `(N_channels, N_bands)` energy-band snapshot, this dataset enables machine-learning models to learn vessel detection and distance-estimation based on both spatial patterns (across neighboring fiber channels), temporal patterns (across neighboring timestamps) and spectral content.

+## Data availability

+> 📢 **Note:** The link to the Zenodo page hosting the dataset will be available upon formal publication of the paper describing this work (if accepted)

+The dataset used in our work is available at Zenodo at the [Marlinks-NS DAS dataset page](https://doi.org/10.5281/zenodo.15611778).

 ---